Face masks during the COVID-19 pandemic in the United States: 2022

 In late-2021 and early-2022, the CDC extended the public transportation mask mandate through May 3 to give themselves time to study the highly-transmissible Omicron variant and its effects.

 On February 25, 2022, the CDC changed the metrics it used to determine COVID-19 risk by county, with weight placed on hospitalizations over case counts, and factoring in the availability of vaccines, treatments, and improved testing options.
-Per these new metrics, the CDC stated 70% of the country no longer had "substantial and high transmission" of COVID-19, and that residents of these areas, regardless of vaccination status, no longer necessarily needed to wear a face mask in public spaces or schools (although still recommending their use by those at a higher risk).
+Per these new metrics, the CDC stated 70% of the country no longer had "substantial and high transmission" of COVID-19, and that residents of these areas, regardless of vaccination status, no longer necessarily needed to wear face masks in public spaces or schools (although still recommending their use by those at higher risk).
 By April 2022, general mask mandates had been lifted in all U.S. states, with Hawaii being the only state still mandating masks in schools.

-On April 18, 2022, a week after the CDC's extension of the public transportation mask mandate, Judge Kathryn Kimball Mizelle of the District Court for the Middle District of Florida struck down the mandate as unlawful in a lawsuit brought by an advocacy group.
-Mizelle stated that the mandate exceeded the statutory authority of the CDC and also violated the Administrative Procedure Act as the mandate was made in an arbitrary and capricious manner.
-The United States Department of Justice announced on April 20 that it would be appealing the ruling after the CDC deemed the mandate was still necessary.
+On April 18, 2022, a week after the CDC's extension of the public transportation mask mandate through May 3, Judge Kathryn Kimball Mizelle of the District Court for the Middle District of Florida, struck down the mandate as unlawful in a lawsuit brought by an advocacy group, almost immediately ending its enforcement by nearly all public transport agencies nationwide.
+Mizelle stated that the mandate exceeded the statutory authority of the CDC, and also violated the Administrative Procedure Act, as the mandate was made in an arbitrary and capricious manner.
+The United States Department of Justice announced on April 20 that it would be appealing the ruling, after the CDC deemed the mandate was still necessary.

+2023

+By 2023, many hospitals started dropping mask mandates, sometimes in opposition to in-hospital public health experts.
+The CDC suggested imposing masking in times of high infection, but did not elaborate on any specific numbers of when to do so.

+In December 2023, hospitals in California, Illinois, Massachusetts, New York, Washington D.C. and Wisconsin reinstated mask requirements in certain settings due to COVID variant JN.1 and rising levels of respiratory syncytial virus found in wastewater.